3.1 Delamination/Blister Repair, Injection Method

 Outline

-This method is used to repair mechanical or thermal blisters or delaminations in circuit board laminated base materials.
-The blister is sealed by injecting a low viscosity epoxy into the blister/delamination void.
+This method repairs mechanical or thermal blisters or delaminations in circuit board laminated base materials.
+The blister is sealed by injecting a low-viscosity epoxy into the blister/delamination void.

-Caution: This method can only be used when the laminate base material has separated sufficiently to allow the epoxy to flow throughout the void area.
+Caution: This method can only be used when the laminate base material has separated sufficiently, allowing the epoxy to flow throughout the void area.

 Minimum Skill Level - Advanced